 Smartphones…smartphones!
 These days, we live in a sea of them, don’t we?
 There are just so many phones in the market right now, and it’s pretty easy to confuse one with another.
 And if you’re looking to buy a new phone, or upgrade, then, the confusion becomes even greater.
-Also, the sales people try their best to convince you to get a particular device.
-But here are some smartphones, that are not worth your money.
-This is the smartphone no-buy list.
+Also, the salespeople try their best to convince you to get a particular device.
+But here are some smartphones, that are not worth your money and this is the smartphone no-buy list.

 The phones listed are judged on their specs to price ratio and their date of release.
 Some are due to outdatedness, others are priced unfairly for their specs.
 So, here’s a list of phones from various brands you should skip.